syyunn/DeepWTO/README.md

 reading raw document
 - [ ] Construct a new query system and embed it on github so that people can search more fast on target document.
+- [ ] Write fine-tune code of every texts in 2,8000 pdfs to GloVec

 #### Labelling On Progress
 - [x] 2